ItsWendell/marvin-js/README.md

 docker-compose up database
 ```

-If you're running this bot in production, or running your database on a different port or host, you can set the variable `DATABASE_URL` in your .env file.
+If you're running this bot in production, or running your database on a different port or host, you can set the variable `MONGODB_URI` in your .env file.

 Install node packages and run the dev command and you're ready to go!